CSC 400-1

 |

-An introduction to the technical, communal, and societal aspects of graduate education in computer science at Rochester.
-Majority Most class meetings will consist of group discussions and presentations that focus on a broad range of topics, and are intended to improve the critical analysis, technical writing, presentation, and problem-solving skills of students and in to preparing for scientific research.
+An introduction to the technical, social, economic, and political aspects of graduate education in computer science at Rochester.
+Class meetings consist primarily of group discussions and presentations that focus on a broad range of topics, and are intended to improve the critical analysis, technical writing, presentation, and problem-solving skills of students.
+Both class discussions and written assignments are drawn from material presented in other first-year graduate courses offered within the department.
 The course also offers a forum for individual department faculty members to discuss their research interests and recent results.
-Satisfactory performance is required of all first-year graduate students.
+Satisfactory performance is required of all first-year PhD students.

 |